Programme

 Ecologies of Stone: Structures and Architecture

 Beginning in the early twentieth century, structural stone was progressively replaced by carbon-intensive materials such as steel and reinforced concrete.
 Today, natural stone continues to be quarried in large quantities, but primarily as an export economy for building facades, flooring and other surface uses.
-However, architects and engineers around the world have begun experimenting again with structural stone architecture, often citing the environmental advantages: nearly half the embodied energy and one-fourth the carbon footprint of reinforced concrete, the ability to be easily disassembled and reused in perpetuity, and its capacity to support biodiversity.
-Architectural structures in an unprocessed, natural material such as stone are a key step toward the decarbonizing of buildings, where buildings themselves are made from the earth; thus acting in greater concert with geological and ecological cycles.
+However, architects and engineers around the world have begun experimenting again with structural stone architecture, often citing the environmental advantages: nearly half the embodied energy and one-fourth the carbon footprint of reinforced concrete, the ability to be disassembled and reused in perpetuity, and its capacity to support biodiversity.
+Architectural structures in an unprocessed, natural material such as stone are a key step toward decarbonizing buildings.
+This special session explores the state-of-the-art within structural stone applications in architecture, with a focus on connecting with the broader impacts and the ecology of stone material flows.

 Jonathan Broyles